byDagor/Dagor-Brushless-Controller/docs/hardware/buck.md

 |:---------------------------|
 | Touching this IC may fatally damage the controller (the IC is label as U3 on the board).   |

-It is possible to disconnect the output of the buck converter by removing the solder bridge shown in the picture bellow.
+It is possible to disconnect the output of the buck converter from the 3.3V bus by removing the solder bridge shown in the picture bellow.

 ![solder_bridge](Images/solder_bridge.png)